Expand description

 Β§Mode Maze

-Our high level approach is an A* search.
+Our high-level approach is an A* search.
 This fantastic blog is a great introduction to this algorithm.
 The heuristic is the Manhattan distance to the target.
-This will never overestimate the actual distance which is an essential characteristic in the heuristic.
-Interestingly benchmarking showed that adding the time to switch tools if we donβt have the torch to the heuristic slowed things down.
+This will never overestimate the actual distance, which is an essential characteristic of the heuristic.
+Interestingly, benchmarking showed that adding the time to switch tools if we donβt have the torch to the heuristic slowed things down.

 Using A* instead of Dijkstra results

-prefers reducing the distance to the target, exploring a more narrow area
+in size.
+In contrast, A* prefers reducing the distance to the target, exploring a narrower

 To speed things up even further we use a trick.
 Classic A* uses a generic priority queue that